Jep12444/Anonymous-Finder/README.md

 	Once you have the Native Messaging Host set up, your chrome extension should now run.

+	*If you do not see a json-e file or any files at all create a json file named com.anonymous_finder.json with the contents:
+	{
+  		"name": "com.anonymous.anonymous_finder",
+		  "description": "Group Project",
+  		"path": "/File/Path/To/Location/of/native-messaging-example-host",
+  		"type": "stdio",
+  		"allowed_origins": [
+    		"chrome-extension://CHROMEEXTENSIONID/"
+  		]
+	}

 4) To run your extension